$65.99 $69.99 Buy It Now

 To reduce the file size of the captured video, the digital data is often compressed using algorithms like JPEG or MPEG.
 This compression maintains image quality while reducing the amount of data that needs to be stored or transmitted.

-See also What is a good aperture for a digital camera
+See also How to use a tripod with a digital camera

 Signal processing plays a crucial role in ensuring the quality and efficiency of digital movie cameras, allowing filmmakers to capture high-resolution footage with precision and clarity.